 Worship with Us

-Indoor Traditional Worship Service is Sunday at 11am in the Sanctuary.
-We have socially distanced seating and we require all those attending to wear a face covering.
-This service the hymns are also accompanied by the organ or piano and choir singers.
+Indoor Traditional Worship Service every Sunday at 10am in the Sanctuary.
+We have socially distanced seating and face coverings can be worn at your discretion.
+At this service, the hymns are also accompanied by the organ or piano and choir singers.

 events and programs.
 Email our ministry coordinator for more information.
 We hope to see you soon!